nshkrdotcom/nshkrdotcom.github.io/content/_index.md

 #### Hardware Root of Trust (HRoT)

-The foundation of SecureSphere's trust, providing:
+The foundation of ASKA's trust, providing:

 * **Attestation:** Verifies the integrity of system components.
 * **Key Generation:** Generates cryptographic keys.